 Sometimes salt makes me realize I need more electrolytes.
 I’m not a fan of the adrenal cocktail due to it’s ingredients, so I use a quality electrolyte like this one from Dr. Ben Lynch at Seeking Health.
-I don’t like orange juice for several reasons, I don’t like drinking salt, and although cream of tartar is just a byproduct of wine production, I still question what it would do to my body if I consumed it almost daily.
+There is a common alternative to electrolytes recommendation in some of the health groups called an Adrenal Cocktail which has issues with a few potential ingredients.
+I don’t like orange juice for several reasons, I don’t like drinking salt, and cream of tartar is a byproduct of wine production which means it contains sulfites, a common allergen with connections to several health ailments.

 - ISOTONICITY OF LIVER AND OF KIDNEY TISSUE IN SOLUTIONS OF ELECTROLYTES – J Exp Med.
 1959 Jul 1; 110(1): 103–111. doi: 10.1084/jem.110.1.103 – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2136967/